Shenavar/Anaconda-Installation.md/Anaconda Installation.md

 ```sh
 hossein@Chortkeh2:~$
 ````
-is my laptop's name!
+in green font, and on the top left, is my laptop's name!
 So, you would see something else instead.
 Now

    1. To install Anaconda for **Python 3.7**, enter the following command in your terminal:
    >  bash ~/Downloads/Anaconda3-2020.02-Linux-x86_64.sh